esciencecenter-digital-skills/lesson-FAIR-software/_episodes/04-citation.md

 ## A persistent identifier

-Software is continuously improving, and ideally when someone uses your software, they cite the exact version of the software they use.
+Software is continuously evolving, and ideally when someone uses your software, they cite the exact version of the software they use.
 To facilitate that, you can make a **persistent identifier** (DOI, URN, ARK, etc) for a snapshot of your software, so that the identifier will continue to resolve to exactly